Siddharthbadal/djangoAutomationProject/README.md

 ## Django Automation Projects

 ## Data Project
-Automated data import and export by using django custom commands.
+Automated data import and export by using django custom commands, celery and redis.
 User can import and export data from CSV file for a existing database model.
-Error handling and Messages display.
+Also applied Error handling and Messages display.

-Used celery and redis for backend tasks like importing and exporting data.
+Used celery and redis with django for faster data processing.

 ## Custome Commands For Command Line Interface